- Need gas-powered tree cutter?

 - Ideally suited for cutting medium to large branches.

-- Has a 5-point anti-vibration system and cushion wrap handle for balanced and comfortable handling.
+- Option from a 5-point anti-vibration system and cushion wrap handle for balanced and comfortable handling.

-- The chain needs to be cleared regularly.
+- The chain needs to be cleaned regularly.

 - Can’t really handle the big jobs as well as a Husqvarna.